SCOPE OF THIS CHAPTER

 All Child in Need/Child Protection meetings and Supervision Order reviews should have clear minutes available to ensure that actions are clearly understood by the child/young person their family and professionals and the plan on Mosaic updated after each meeting has taken place.

 It is expected that children subject to a Supervision Order are visited at a minimum of every 4 weeks and that the child/ren are spoken to alone.
 The visit will be recorded on Mosaic using the headings in the Stronger Families Safer Children Well-being grid.

-If the child is subject to a Child Protection Plan, then the usual Child Protection processes apply; including timescales around visiting.
-(See the Derby and Derbyshire SCBs Procedures for more information).
+If the child is subject to a Child Protection Plan, then the usual Child Protection processes apply; including timescales around visiting (see the Derby and Derbyshire Safeguarding Children Partnership Procedures for more information).

 If a child who is subject to a Supervision Order moves out of county, the local authority area into which the child moves must be notified of the child's move.